I was blasting down a French motorway in our Mercedes, kids in the back, when trouble hit.

 Bring in some boarders or homestay students.
 Run the place on Airbnb whenever you’re not there — and even when you are.

 Consider a revolving situation (if the deal is right) and cut back on the principal (which attracts the interest cost) whenever you can.

 You’re probably working hard enough already.
 So, you need to increase your passive income — the part of your income that you don’t work for.

 I like investing in dividend-paying stocks or growth-trend areas.
 Some of the current dividend rates exceed mortgage rates.
 So, if you invest smart, you can become financially independent sooner than you think.

 There’s one property trend that is, well, bucking the trend.
-And you can buy into that on the ASX.

 Childcare remains a growing and resilient industry in Australia and New Zealand.
 To afford urban Australasian home prices and mortgages, let alone holidays, Mum and Dad need to go out to work.
 Plus, it feels good to have a career.